Marsy's Law for Ohio was passed by voters on November 7, 2017

 -

-No, Marsy’s Law provides the right to speak with the attorney for the government upon request.
-This is subject to reasonable limitations.
-Ohio Crime Victim Justice Center encourages the use of victims’ advocates to help facilitate conversation between the victim and the prosecutor.
+Marsy’s Law gives victims the right to confer with the government’s attorney upon request, but this right is subject to reasonable limitations.
+The Ohio Crime Victim Justice Center encourages the use of victims’ advocates to help facilitate conversation between the victim and the prosecutor.

 -

-Are law enforcement agencies being trained on Marsy’s Law?
+Are law enforcement agencies in Ohio trained on Marsy’s Law?

 Ohio News